-The words used both lose strength
+The words that are so often used lose strength

-There is always a loser
+There's always a loser

-In those earlier words we add that a study of LinkedIn They attributed as the most used in their profiles (in Spain):
+In those earlier words we add that a study of Linkedin attributed as most commonly used in their profiles (in Spain):

 - International experience

-Can we look ridiculous?
+Can we seem ridiculous?

 Words image by Shutterstock.com